Select Page

 Other Landmarks and Remnants

-While the Berlin Wall no longer stands in its entirety, there are other landmarks and remnants worth exploring.
-The Topography of Terror, located near Potsdamer Platz, was once the headquarters of the Gestapo and SS during Nazi Germany and later served as the site of the Wall’s death strip.
-Today, it serves as an exhibition center that delves into the history of Nazi and Stasi terror.
+Though as a massive structure the Berlin Wall has not been standing in its full form there are other places and relics that can be visited.
+The Topography of Terror has itself at the site of the former headquarters of the Gestapo and SS during Nazi Germany and of the Wall’s death strip near Potsdamer Platz.
+Today it is an exhibition place where the history of Nazi and Stasi terror is told from practice.

 Conclusion